NikhilG-14/SIH-MindCare/README.md

-# 🧠 MindCare
+# 🧠 UDAAN

-**MindCare** is a modern, interactive mental wellness platform built with React and Vite.
+**UDAAN** is a modern, interactive mental wellness platform built with React and Vite.
 It offers AI-powered therapy, mood analytics, peer support, and curated resources to support users’ mental health journeys.

 ---